bdusell/rau/docs/details.rst

    experiments.
 #.
 Accepts random seeds in many places to allow for deterministic results
    (unfortunately, this does not apply to dropout).
 #.
+Although the only tasks implemented are language modeling and
+   sequence-to-sequence transduction, it is possible to define new tasks while reusing the same training loop logic by extending the class :py:class:`~rau.tasks.common.TrainingLoop`.
+#.
 Provides a flexible Python API for building neural network architectures by
    composing simpler ones.
 In particular, it provides an abstract base class called :py:class:`~rau.unidirectional.Unidirectional` that represents a